 The European giants created the 20-team ESL to ensure income from daily matches against one another without the possibility of failing to qualify for 15 founder members.

-"It's not sport if there's no relationship between commitment and compensation," Manchester City manager Pep Guardiola said.
+"It's not a sport if there's no relationship between commitment and compensation," Manchester City manager Pep Guardiola said.

 The 12 teams agreed to split an initial pool of more than 3.5 billion euros ($4.2 billion), significantly increasing their earnings, which had been severely impacted by the coronavirus pandemic.